Consensys/quorum/docs/Permissioning/Usage.md

     status: 2
 }]
 ```
->To [suspend an account](./Permissioning%20apis.md#quorumpermissionupdateaccountstatus) API can be invoked with action as 1
+>To [suspend an account updateAccountStatus](./Permissioning%20apis.md#quorumpermissionupdateaccountstatus) API can be invoked with action as 1
 ```$xslt
 > quorumPermission.getOrgDetails("ORG1.SUB1").acctList
 [{